 - a health history form

 UNH Health & Wellness provides comprehensive, student-focused, primary medical care through a team approach.
-The clinical staff consists of board-certified physicians, nurse practitioners, physician assistant, nurses, and medical assistants who are committed to prevention and holistic care.
+The clinical staff consists of board-certified physicians, nurse practitioners/physician assistants, nurses, and medical assistants who are committed to prevention and holistic care.
 Primary medical care is provided for a large variety of common concerns.
-Examples include respiratory illnesses such as asthma, all kinds of infections, injuries, dermatologic issues, digestive disorders, and mental health.
-Sexual reproductive health services include annual examinations, family planning/contraceptive services, cervical cancer (Pap smears) screening/prevention, testing and treatment for sexually transmitted infections, pregnancy testing and counseling, limited sexual assault services, and more.
-Health resource nurses provide chronic illness support, and assist wit problems arising from hospitalization, and health leaves and return to campus.
+Examples include respiratory illnesses including asthma, infections, injuries, skin concerns, digestive disorders, and mental health.
+Sexual/reproductive health services include family planning/contraceptive services, cervical cancer (Pap smears) screening/prevention, testing and treatment for sexually transmitted infections, pregnancy testing and counseling, limited sexual assault services, and more.
+Health resource nurses provide chronic illness support, and assist with problems arising from hospitalization, health leave of absence, and subsequent return to campus.
 Other services include allergy/immunization services and travel health consultation.
-Students may speak by telephone with a health resource nurse for advice at any time, including when UNH Health & Wellness is closed.
-Clinical support services include laboratory, radiology, and pharmacy.
+Students may speak by telephone with a health resource nurse for advice at any time, and after-hours nurse consultation is available when UNH Health & Wellness is closed.
+On-site clinical support services include laboratory, radiology, and pharmacy.
 Not all services are available during the summer or breaks.
-For more information, visit http://www.unh.edu/health
+Read more about medical services.

 Well-staffed and well-equipped community hospitals are nearby, and emergency ambulance service is available in Durham at all times.

-All undergraduate students seeking assistance with health-related (physical or mental) leaves of absence from the University, or those who will be out for extended periods of time due to health issues, should be in touch with the executive director of UNH Health & Wellness at (603) 862-1098.
-Health-related leave information is also available on the web at www.unh.edu/health/leave.
+All undergraduate students seeking assistance with health-related (physical or mental) leaves of absence from the University, or those who will be out for extended periods of time due to health issues, should be in touch with the Executive Director of UNH Health & Wellness at (603) 862-1098.
+Read more about Health-related leave information.

 Living Well Services

 Living Well Services coordinates health promotion activities on campus.
-Services provided include educational programs/workshops, individual and group support to promote healthy lifestyle choices, alcohol and other drug counseling, tobacco cessation services,nutritional counseling, wellness coaching (ex. stress, sleep, behavior change, etc.), biofeedback, light therapy, massage therapy and a resource library.
-For more information, visit the UNH Health & Wellness website at www.unh.edu/health/ohep
+Services provided include educational programs/workshops, individual and group support to promote healthy lifestyle choices, alcohol and other drug counseling, tobacco cessation services, nutritional counseling, wellness coaching (e.g. stress, sleep, behavior change, etc.), biofeedback, light therapy, massage therapy and a resource library.
+Read more about living well services.